marcoschwartz/aREST/README.md

 You can also define your own functions in your sketch that can be called using the REST API.
 To access a function defined in your sketch, you have to declare it first, and then call it from with a REST call.
 Note that all functions needs to take a String as the unique argument (for parameters to be passed to the function) and return an integer.
 For example, if your aREST instance is called "rest" and the function "ledControl":
   * rest.function("led",ledControl); declares the function in the Arduino sketch
   * /led?params=0 executes the function

+## GUI

+The repository includes a web-based Graphical User Interface to control an Arduino Uno board from a web browser.
+To use it, simply put the gui folder at the root of a web server running on your computer, and open the HTML file.
+You will then be able to select the communication type (WiFi or Serial) and the target (for example, arduino.local if you are using the example WiFi sketch for your board).

 ## Troubleshooting